Holding (TV series): Development

-It was announced in May 2021 that ITV had commissioned a four-part adaptation of Graham Norton's novel.
-Dominic Treadwell-Collins and Karen Cogan would write the script for ITV's label Happy Prince with Kathy Burke directing and Martina Niland for Port Pictures.
+It was announced in May 2021 that ITV had commissioned a four-part adaptation of Graham Norton's 2016 novel, Holding.
+Dominic Treadwell-Collins and Karen Cogan would write the script for ITV's label Happy Prince, with Kathy Burke directing and Martina Niland for Port Pictures.

 Casting

 Alongside the commission in May, Conleth Hill was cast as the lead character PJ Collins.
 It was later announced in July 2021 that Siobhán McSweeney, Charlene McKenna, Helen Behan, Pauline McLynn, and Brenda Fricker would star alongside Hill with the likes of Clinton Liberty, Amy Conroy, Olwen Fouéré, Eleanor Tiernan, Gary Shelford, Lochlann Ó Mearáin, Sky Yang, and Demi Isaac Oviawe also having joined the cast.

 Filming

 Principal photography took place on location in West Cork with support from Screen Ireland, beginning in July 2021 and wrapping in October.
 Filming locations included Drimoleague and Castletownshend.